 Fetal echocardiography is a test that is done while the baby is still in the womb.
 It is most often done during the second trimester of pregnancy.
 This is when a woman is about 18 to 24 weeks pregnant.

 The procedure is similar to that of a pregnancy ultrasound.
 You will lie down for the procedure.

 A pregnancy ultrasound is an imaging test that uses sound waves to create a picture of how a baby is developing in the womb.
 It is also used to chec...

 The test can be performed on your belly (abdominal ultrasound) or through your vagina (transvaginal ultrasound).

-In an abdominal ultrasound, the person performing the test places a clear, water-based gel on your belly and then moves a hand-held probe over the area.
-The probe sends out sound waves, which bounce off the baby’s heart and create a picture of the heart on a computer screen.
+In an abdominal ultrasound, the person performing the test places a clear, water-based gel on your belly.
+A hand-held probe is moved over the area.
+The probe sends out sound waves, which bounce off the baby's heart and create a picture of the heart on a computer screen.